tdauth/qronicle/README.md

 - A custom XML format for a fake messenger qronicle.
 XML is better for this than JSON since big messages with formatting and comments are allowed.
 - Replay mode: Show some kind of realistic messenging considering the message timestamps to replay how it was send in real time.
 - Update logo based on [Kish tablet](https://en.wikipedia.org/wiki/Kish_tablet) which is considered one of the oldest known writing objects in human history.
+- Add menu with all supported messengers showing some help text with detailed information on how to import it.

 ## Customize